 What are your God-given strengths?
 What are you passionate about?
 Is there only one way to lead, or does a leader lead in different ways based on the needs of a group?
 What does it mean to be a servant Christian leader?
 How do you care for followers?
 How do you cast a vision and motivate yourself and others to get after it?

-ELI participants spend a week diving deep into these questions, then spend 1-8 weeks experiencing servant leadership together while volunteering as counselors making day camp ministry happen for 1,000 children at local churches all over the northern half of Georgia.
+ELI participants spend a week diving deep into these questions, then spend 1-8 weeks experiencing servant leadership together while volunteering as counselors making day camp ministry happen for nearly 1,000 children at local churches all over the northern half of Georgia.
 It's a hugely impactful experience.
 Check out these ELI stories from previous summers:

 Taylor's Story | Jorge's Story | Reid's Story | Hannah's Story